-In cases of lameness, hoof testers or wedge tests may be used.
+In cases of lameness, hoof testers may be used.
 Often the palpation of muscles for soreness, inflammation or heat may be necessary.
 Occasionally, flexing or extension of suspected joints is useful to identify pain sources.

 Paramount to successful management of your horse’s hoof health is to continually monitor and adapt the plan as necessary during the regularly scheduled follow up appointments.